Systemic Integration of Freedom and Respect for Blockchains and Other Crypto Projects

 Notice how an alleged maturation of understanding in blockchain technology is viewed through the unquestioned lens of governmental involvement.
 This reasoning assumes that technological innovation can be beneficially coupled with government, because it’s an institution that’s assumed to be necessary and proper.

-Though cryptocurrencies and blockchains can disrupt coercive, governmental processes (first and foremost in personal banking and commerce), a quite non-disruptive conclusion is being drawn by most people in both sectors presently.
-Governmental jurisdiction, regulation, and control remain the not-to-be-challenged assumptions.
-Here again, we encounter a major fear of change—change that can result in a paradigm shift, which doesn’t have to come at the expense of a future of human respect and flourishing.
+Though cryptocurrencies and blockchains can disrupt coercive and monopolized governmental “services” (first and foremost in personal banking and commerce), a quite non-disruptive conclusion is being drawn by most people in both sectors presently.
+So-called jurisdiction, regulation, and control by governments remain the not-to-be-questioned-or-challenged assumptions.
+Here again, we encounter a major fear of change—change that can result in a paradigm shift, one that promotes a future of human respect and flourishing.

-Essentially, when emotions aren’t fully understood and premises aren’t thoroughly checked, contradictions and costs tend to go unnoticed.
+Essentially, when emotions aren’t fully understood and premises aren’t thoroughly checked, contradictions and costs tend to go unnoticed or dismissed.
 In contrast, when feelings are acknowledged and empathized with, inconsistencies and harms can be recognized and remedied; the status quo then can be disrupted in favor of principles that enable life-giving processes.

 The Unjust Nature of Politics